xmos/lib_awe/doc/user_guide/index.rst

    * - 1
      - Load the ``simple_volume`` AWB file which contains a passthrough with volume control
    * - 0
-     - When the ``simple_volume`` AWB is selected, it controls the volume in -10 dB incremenets.
-No function otherwise.
+     - When the ``simple_volume`` AWB is selected, it controls the volume in 10 dB decremenets.
+No function for other builds.

 Building the Examples